-There's more to the story than sitting for four days.
-That's not uncommon and doesn't adversely affect other brands of vehicles.
+There is more to the story than sitting for four days.
+That is not uncommon and does not adversely affect other brands of vehicles.
 Ford has been famous for decades for having sticking parking brake cables even on cars and trucks that are less than a year old.
 Many owners know to use the parking brake at least once every day or never at all.

-When they first get sluggish and don't release, crawl underneath, (with it in park or the wheels blocked), and you'll see the first 1/2" of the cable coming out of the outer casing is shiny indicating it hasn't retracted back to the released position.
+When they first get sluggish and do not release, crawl underneath, (with it in park or the wheels blocked), and you will see the first half inch of the cable coming out of the outer casing is shiny indicating it has not retracted back to the released position.
 Flexing that outer casing vigorously with both hands will often help them retract under spring pressure.
 You may also be able to push the cable back into the casing by hand.